-IN211 uses statistical data (not personally identifiable information) from calls, texts and web visits to help shed light on the nature of social needs in Indiana for decision-makers and government across the state.
+Indiana 211 is a free information and referral service that connects Hoosiers with help and answers from thousands of health and human service agencies and resources right in their local communities, quickly, easily and confidentially.
+We use statistical data (not personally identifiable information) from calls, texts and web visits to help shed light on the nature of social needs in Indiana for decision-makers and governments across the state.

 As a division of the Indiana Family and Social Services Administration, Indiana 211 can provide referrals for any service offered by an FSSA division, as well as for other resources in the community.
 Referrals that Indiana 211 can provide include but are not limited to the following:

 - Children and family services

 - Domestic violence, human trafficking and sexual assault resources